BACK

 Arizona Housing Market Overview

 Arizona has a historically buoyant housing market.
 The state’s favorable climate, lifestyle, and sunny desert neighborhoods have attracted movement into Phoenix and other Arizona cities from more expensive cities like Seattle, Los Angeles, and San Francisco.
+In fact, 69% of Phoenix homebuyers October of 2025 were looking to stay in the city.
 Property prices have increased year-over-year, reflecting the strong demand in the market.
 New buyers who are moving into those communities range from retirement-age seniors to young professionals.
 Single-family, suburban developments are most in demand, but condos and townhouses near urban centers are gaining popularity as well.

 However, as in many states, many residents of Arizona are facing a housing crisis.
-High interest rates and home prices have priced out many Arizonans who would otherwise be in the buying market.
-Experts say inventory must raise significantly before supply and demand can stabilize home prices.
+High mortgage rates and elevated home prices have priced many residents out of the buying market, and experts note that a meaningful increase in inventory will be necessary before supply and demand can stabilize and ease price growth heading into 2026.

 To understand the housing market Arizona operates within, it’s important to keep up with trends.
 Let’s look at some key ones in Arizona.